tfbninja/Scrap.tf-RaffleBot/README.md

 Please don't feel obligated to so, i write code because i want to learn and i shared this one so others can learn from it.

-IF you want to donate you can do so via PayPal using the following link: https://paypal.me/pialex2032?locale.x=en_US
+If you want to donate you can do so via PayPal using the following link: https://paypal.me/pialex2032?locale.x=en_US